OctopusDeploy/blog/blog/2020-05/building-trust-in-automated-db-deployments/index.md

 Now we are getting somewhere; we have a delta report which will be kept as long as the release exists for anyone (including auditors) to download and review.

 ## Approvals

 But what if the delta report shows a script with a command like `drop table` or `drop column`?
 Is that okay?
 Maybe, maybe not.
-It doesn't make sense to reject the script outright.
-It makes more sense to pause the deployment, review the scripts, and if something doesn't look right, find the person who created the script and discuss it with them.
+It doesn’t make sense to reject the script outright.
+It makes more sense to pause the deployment, review the scripts, and if something doesn’t look right, find the person who created the script and discuss it with them.
 To do that, we can add a manual intervention.

 An interesting thought comes up when creating a manual intervention.
 A team must be selected.
-I know what you're thinking.
-"The team should be DBAs!"
+I know what you’re thinking.
+“The team should be DBAs!”
 This step is going to run for all environments.
 When _should_ a DBA review changes?
 They are busy keeping the database servers up and running.
 Having to review _every_ delta script for _every_ deployment would be a full-time job.

-Putting two teams, developers and DBAs won't work, because that means a developer **OR** a DBA could approve the deployment.
+Putting two teams, developers and DBAs won’t work, because that means a developer **OR** a DBA could approve the deployment.
 That’s acceptable for the `Development` and `Test` environments but not `Production`.

 ![](creating-manual-intervention.png)